tylerriccio33/wimsey/docs/index.md

 A data contract is an expression of what *should* be true of some data, such as that it should 'only have columns x and y' or 'the values of column a should never exceed 1'.
 Wimsey is a library built to run these contracts on a dataframe during python runtime.

+Additionally, Wimsey has tools to [help you generate sensible tests from a data sample](building-tests.md)

 Wimsey is built on top of the awesome [Narwhals](https://github.com/narwhals-dev/narwhals) and natively supports any dataframes that Narwhal's does.
 At the time of writing, that includes Polars, Pandas, Arrow, Dask, Rapids and Modin.

 If you're looking to get a quick feel for Wimsey, check out the [quick start documentation](quick-start.md)